20 Industries Where Jobs Are Coming Back

 • Change since 2007: 30,000 jobs lost

 Oil and gas extraction.
-The energy sector dipped during the recession, as consumers and businesses cut back on use.
-But global demand for energy remains strong, and natural gas in particular looks like a booming industry.
+Energy demand, prices, technology, and regulation shape employment in the sector.
 Jobs in this field tend to be high-paying, with a need for specialists like petroleum engineers, geologists, and hydrologists.

 • Jobs gained in 2010: 11,000